Causes & Symptoms

 How to help alleviate heartburn in pregnancy

-The first line of treatment of heartburn is lifestyle changes.
+The first line of management of heartburn is lifestyle changes.
 Eating smaller meals, not eating at night and raising your bedhead are all key steps to take.

 Always consult your health care professional if you have any questions relating to the suitability of medications during pregnancy or for diet and lifestyle advice.
 Pregnancy is a special time, so reach out for support so you can enjoy it while it lasts.